-This subject leads to Biology, Chemistry, Physics, Psychology
+This subject leads to Biology, Chemistry, Physics, and Psychology.

-This subject provides students with opportunities to consolidate and integrate knowledge and skills learnt in science, IT and mathematics subjects to find solutions to real world, multidisciplinary problems.
-Students will also learn about the engineering methodology.
+This subject provides students with opportunities to find solutions to real world, multidisciplinary problems, by consolidating and integrating knowledge and skills learnt in science, IT and mathematics.
+Students also learn about the engineering methodology.

 Develop skills such as: team work, critical thinking skills and problem solving.
-It is expected that students are able to work independently.
+It is expected that all students contribute to group work, and that they are also able to work independently.